maxkinder-1/Max-Kinder-s-Portfolio/cv.md

     *Member of the Hull Subteam*
     - Key contributor on 30-member engineering team building a solar powered boat.
-    - •	Focused on construction of the hull.
-Helped develop a new method of hull construction.
+    - Focused on construction of the hull and helped develop a new method of hull construction.
 Adapted our previous hull to fit the current needs of the other sub teams without compromising the hulls effectiveness.

   ---